drmanhatin/drmanhatin.github.io/_posts/2022-2-2-expose-your-synapse-sql-views-as-api.md

 This folder contains the code of the Azure function.
 Example config is in example.local.settings.json.
 As mentioned before it's built using  .NET Framework 5.

 #### SPA
 The single page application is a simple HTML/Javascript page.
 It is currently hosted using Azure Static Web Apps.
-It allows the user to sign in to Active Directory, it stores this token and uses it when sending requests to the azure function.
+It allows the user to sign in to Azure Active Directory, it stores this token and uses it when sending requests to the azure function.

 #### Application API Caller
 This is a small demonstration of how a service principal could call the Azure Function.
 It is written in NodeJS.